riyaniastarani6767/riyaniastarani6767/README.md

 ## Hi there 👋, I'am I Gusti Ayu Riyani Astarani

-"19-year-old student starting my journey as a beginner Front End Developer, excited to explore and grow in the world of web development."
+" I'am 19-year-old student starting my journey as a beginner Front End Developer, excited to explore and grow in the world of web development."
 ---

 ### Connect with me: